nicksv03/Survival_Analysis_BYOP/Readme.md

-# Survival Analysis On Synthesis Data for Diabetic Patients
+# Survival Analysis On Synthetic Data for Diabetic Patients

 Thanks to everyone in the group for their contribution and support - Ashutosh, Babli, Orooj, Swapnil, Shubhi and Suruchi.